 “Reputation, reputation, reputation!
 Oh, I have lost my reputation!
 I have lost the immortal part of myself, and what remains is bestial.”
 Cassio's lament in Othello.

 Is he a man with a low opinion of women beyond their sexual promise?

 Or is he, most narrowly, but fatally, occasionally imprudent?

 I watched the first story and was left with an impression that he should resign, and that he is not above reproach or accusations of dangerous imprudence, as he ought to be as this country's First Law Officer.
-This is a man who was shaping the nation's Independent Commission Against Corruption last year, and who arrived at a formulation that would have excluded oversight of precisely the behaviour he is accused of.
 The cover afforded to him by our cloth-eared Prime Minister is firmly out of syncopation with the cultural drumbeat of our times, and an unfortunate example of the obstinate cleaving to power at-all-costs that makes this government's leadership feel so blunt-instrument, rather than tuned-in to our era (I give you renewable energy vs. coal as an example).